MCUdude/MiniCore/README.md

 ## Printf support
 Unlike the official Arduino cores, MiniCore has printf support out of the box.
 If you're not familiar with printf you should probably [read this first](https://www.tutorialspoint.com/c_standard_library/c_function_printf.htm).
 It's added to the Print class and will work with all libraries that inherit Print.
 Printf is a standard C function that lets you format text much easier than using Arduino's built-in print and println.
 Note that this implementation of printf will NOT print floats or doubles.
-This is disabled by default to save space but can be enabled using a build flag if using PlatformIO.
+This is disabled by default to save space, but can be enabled using a build flag if using PlatformIO.

 If you're using a serial port, simply use `Serial.printf("Milliseconds since start: %ld\n", millis());`.
 You can also use the `F()` macro if you need to store the string in flash.
-Other libraries that inherit the Print class (and thus supports printf) are the LiquidCrystal LCD library and the U8G2 graphical LCD library.
+Other libraries that inherit the Print class (and thus support printf) are the LiquidCrystal LCD library and the U8G2 graphical LCD library.

 ## Pin macros